 There are three reasons why you would love to stay here.
 Firstly, free buffet breakfast.
 Secondly, unique and comfortable cube beds.
 Thirdly, they have laundry and an awesome shower room .

 We arrived here around 5pm.
 Fixed our things.
 We’re set again, ready to eat again.

 Oh Manila, can you have a food chain selling this as well?

-After that satisfying meal we had with not-so-satisfying attitude from “ate” (but hey, glad your Eel has already lifted my mood and won’t be affected by your tantrums :P).
+After that satisfying meal we had a not-so-satisfying attitude from “ate” (but hey, glad your Eel has already lifted my mood and won’t be affected by your tantrums :P).
 Off we went to Sensoji Temple and Nakamise shopping street, a long shopping street connecting to Senso-ji Temple in Asakusa where you can find souvenirs and Japanese snacks.

 This is where I bought my babies.

 Because I felt so sick, I didn’t join Maine to meet his travbuddy friend.
 Apparently, we didn’t get to experience the revolving sushi!
 Too bad, isn’t it?
 I’m not feeling well and even bought a 1000 yen worth of medicine to make me feel better.
-I knew my immune system is working on it because I feel so hot.
+I knew my immune system was working on it because I felt so hot.
 Thank you, my little minions inside me.
 You rock!
-We had an assumption that it was a hay fever, since I’m okay when we left Manila.
+We had an assumption that it was hay fever, since I’m okay when we left Manila.
 So I did a little research about it when we got home.
 Symptoms include: